stier-lab/Csik-etal-Functional-Ecology/README.md

 # Figures

-* `main_text`: contains pdf versions of Figures 1, 2, 3, 4, & 5 found in the main text of the manuscript
+* `/main_text`: contains pdf versions of Figures 1, 2, 3, 4, & 5 found in the main text of the manuscript
-* `supplementary`: contains pdf version of Figures S1, S2, S3, & S4 found in the supplementary text
+* `/supplementary`: contains pdf version of Figures S1, S2, S3, & S4 found in the supplementary text
-* `other`: contains plots of raw heart rate data (bpm & ecgs) used for manual data quality assessments
+* `/other`: contains plots of raw heart rate data (bpm & ecgs) used for manual data quality assessments

 ### Media